PUBLIC WORKS INSPECTOR I

 - Ability to act as the primary on-site coordinator for construction projects.

-The current starting salary (PG 3HN) is $43,733 annually, and the resident incentive starting salary for City of Milwaukee residents is $45,045.
+The current starting salary (Pay Range 3HN) is $47,463-$52,695 annually and the resident incentive starting salary for City of Milwaukee residents is $48,887-$54,276.
+Appointment above the minimum is possible based upon level of experience and other qualifications and is subject to approval.

 - Defined Benefit Pension Plan